Spritea/BoxMOTS/README.md

 Main model generates detection, segmentation, and object embedding results.
 This part is contained in the [boxmots](boxmots) folder.
 Please go to the [README](boxmots/README.md) file under that folder for usage details.

 ## Data Association Method
 We use [DeepSORT](https://github.com/dyhBUPT/StrongSORT) for data association, based on both motion and appearance information.
+This part is contained in the [StrongSORT](StrongSORT) folder.
+Please go to the the [README](StrongSORT/README.md) file under that folder for usage details.

 ## Optical Flow Model
 We use [GMA](https://github.com/zacjiang/GMA) to generate optical flow results for the KITTI MOTS and BDD100K MOTS training sets.
 Optical flow results are used to train the main model.